 Pinterest isn’t just about pretty pictures.
 Yes, it all starts with imagery, but those images often link to a variety of content, including:

-Just be sure to create an engaging image for each piece of content using software like Canva to create eye-catching pins.
+Create an engaging image for each piece of content using software like Canva to create eye-catching pins.
 And while Pinterest only allows you to re-pin the same post four times each month, you can link to the same piece of content (a blog post, for instance) as many times as you’d like, assuming you use different visuals.
 In other words, Pinterest wants to see different pins, but those pins can link to the same, high-performing content.

 Of course, your audience won’t want to see you pin the same blog post 100 times with different images, so we recommend creating 3-6 unique pins for each piece of content.